 Some parts like Mafac "raids" we scrounge up wherever we can, (yeah, we got a guy in France!), and will fully polish up and replace all the old mangled up rusty hardware with a full new kit from Compass.
 Their hardware is second to none and so absurdly superior to the stock hardware it's like a hot-rod drag racing a soap box derby car!
 Well worth the money.

 The hardware is made from chrome-plated steel, which is stronger than stainless steel.
 All bushings are made from high quality brass instead of mafac's plastic.
-And best of all they use standard shift cables as straddle cables instead of Mafac's undersized head cables.
+And best of all they use standard shift cables as straddle cables instead of Mafac's undersized "french" cable heads.
 It's truly the nicest hardware that ever graced a bicycle, and at $125 it's no joke or cheep cop out.
 Read more about it on Jan's blog here, here and here, well worth the read!